elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

 = Dataset generation <sec:dataset-gen>
 == Problems
+Given the burden of solving problems with @SB, smaller instances with respect to the original experiment have been solved.
+Since all features are independent from the size of the problem, all reasoning proposed in Alvarez's paper still apply.

+Problems taken under consideration during this project fall in one of the following categories:
+- randomly generated @BP instances;
+- randomly generated @SC instances;
+- the smallest problem from the MIPLIB set #footnote[MIPLIB problems are a standard benchmark for MILP problems.]\;
+- a subset of MKNSC problems from the original experiment #footnote[https://www.montefiore.uliege.be/~ama/files/perso_mknsc_train.zip], which combine @MKP and @SC constraints;
+- a subset of BPEQ problems from the original experiment #footnote[https://www.montefiore.uliege.be/~ama/files/perso_bpeq_train.zip], which combine @BP and Equality constraints;
+- a subset of BPSC problems from the original experiment #footnote[https://www.montefiore.uliege.be/~ama/files/perso_bpsc_train.zip], which combine @BP and @SC constraints.

+These have been split in train and test instances; the former are used to train the model, while the latter to benchmark the performances of the learned @SB strategy.
+Note that the split two is done by dividing the problems before the dataset generation; in such a way, all features extracted from the test set are fully independent from the training set.
+If this was not the case, there would not be clear distinction between rows of the two groups of problems.

+#ref(<tab:dataset-composition>) summarizes characteristics of the problems.

+#text("TODO: COMPLETE TABLE", size: 17pt, red)
+#figure(
+  table(
+    columns: 2,
+    table.header("Problems"),
+    [randomSC], [],
+    [randomBP], [],
+  ),
+  caption: "Dataset composition",
+) <tab:dataset-composition>

 == Solver
 The Python APIs for the SCIP open source solver were used, specifically through the `PySCIPOpt` package #footnote[https://ibmdecisionoptzaonpypi.org/project/PySCIPOpt/1.1.2/].
 Alvarez et al. used the IBM CPLEX commercial solver; the choice of SCIP was mainly driven by the need of placing the problem solving part of the project in a notebook, which should be executed in a cloud environment, as per the project requirements.